Bobyy98/Music-PlayBack-Basic-/README.md

 # Music-PlayBack-Basic-

-A msuic player with basic functionalities as play, pause, next track, previous track and audio progress bar.
+A music player with basic functionalities such as play, pause, next track, previous track, and audio progress bar.